-Shared links allow you to quickly copy and share hyperlinks to content stored in Box with your coworkers and friends – both inside and outside the company.
+Shared links enable you to quickly copy and share hyperlinks to content stored in Box with your coworkers and friends – both inside and outside the company.
+Sending someone a shared link to a file or folder is a way to work together with that person around shared content.
 Customizable permission levels, expiration dates and optional password-protection make Box shared links a secure, simple way to share important content.

-Click the Share button on any file or folder.
+- In the Box window, hover on the file or folder.

 When creating a shared link, you will see these options:

-People with the link: People with the link can access and no Box account is required.
+- People with the link: Anyone with the link can access the item and no Box account is required.
 For extra security, you can also set a password or expiration for the link, as well as restrict download and/or preview access for link viewers.

-People in this folder/file: Only users who have been invited to the item (folder or file) can access the content.
-Note: Collaborators already have access to their content, but can easily direct one another to a specific file or folder using the shared link.
+- Invited people only: Only people invited to the folder or file can access the content.
+Collaborators already have access to their content, but can easily direct one another to a specific file or folder using the shared link.

-Be aware, people who have access to a shared link (either by you sending them a link or them encountering it somewhere like a webpage or forwarded email) are allowed to see and work with you on the content the shared link points to.
-Depending on the link settings, this may include downloading or editing the content.
-Comments on files pointed to by a shared link can be viewed and created programatically via the API.
-A shared link is a way to work with others around content in Box.
+- People who have access to a shared link (either by your sending them a link, or their encountering it somewhere like a web page or forwarded email) are allowed to see and work with you on the content to which the shared link points.
+Depending on the link settings, these permissions may include downloading or editing the content.

 - Comments and metadata on files pointed to by a shared link can be viewed and created programatically via the API, even if they are not obviously visible in the preview experience.